joshuatz/globlist-packer/README.md

 ```
 </details>

+## Special Use-Case: Copying Files to Directory
+This is semi-experimental, as it is not the main intended use of the program, but for convenience I have added an option that lets you use this to *only* copy files (based on globlists) to a target directory, and skip the archive / tar / zip generation.

+To use this feature, pass a string to the `copy-files-to` option (or `copyFilesTo` via JS API) - this will cause the tool to skip all archiver steps and only handle copying files.
+You can still use all the input control options (such as `ignorelist-files`, `include-default-ignores`, etc.).

+The truth is that this feature complicates things a little bit.
+For example, if the target output directory is nested inside the root directory, then I have to block files that live inside the output directory, to prevent recursive copying in case the tool is ran more than once without clearing the output.

 ## Design Decisions
 This tool is primarily a wrapper around [the `ignore-walk` package](https://www.npmjs.com/package/ignore-walk).
 Due to some limitations in that package, and complexities of resolving glob patterns (remember: you can have *negation* in glob lists), if the `includeDefaultIgnores` option is true (which is default), this tool will actually temporarily inject a ignore glob list file in your project root directory.